vidimitrov/buildforce-cli/buildforce/sessions/completed/session-001-enhance-plan-command/tasks/task-001-add-initialization-check.md

 1. Test with an uninitialized project:

-   - Run `buildforce plan` in a directory without a `.buildforce` folder
+   - Run `buildforce plan` in a directory without a `buildforce` folder
    - Verify the initialization prompt appears
    - Test both accepting and declining initialization
    - Verify planning continues after successful initialization

 2. Test with an initialized project:
-   - Run `buildforce plan` in a directory with a `.buildforce` folder
+   - Run `buildforce plan` in a directory with a `buildforce` folder
    - Verify planning starts immediately without initialization prompts

 ## Error Handling